underscoreio/shapeless-guide/src/pages/ops/migration.md

 ## Case study: case class migrations {#sec:ops:migration}

-The power of ops type classes fully crystalizes when we chain them together as building blocks for our own code.
+The power of ops type classes fully crystallizes when we chain them together as building blocks for our own code.
 We'll finish this chapter with a powerful example: